Campusoft/knowledge_base/.net_core/architecture.md

 - Command and Query Responsibility Segregation (a.k.a CQRS) (Use CQRSlite)
 - MediatR - Simple, unambitious mediator implementation in .NET
 - YARP - A toolkit for developing high-performance HTTP reverse proxy applications
+- API
   - RestEase - Easy-to-use typesafe REST API client library for .NET Standard 1.1 and .NET Framework 4.5 and higher, which is simple and customisable
 - Blazor - WASM - Client web apps with C#
 - opentelemetry-dotnet - The OpenTelemetry .NET Client
 - In medium and large software projects, we normally implement the CRUD actions over and over again.
 And it might take around 40-50% codebase just to do CRUD in the projects.
 The question is can we make standardized CRUD APIs, then we can use them in potential projects in the future?